RobWiederstein/my-hugo-blog/content/recipe/basic-vinegrettes/index.md

 ## Directions

 I have a little 2 cup tupperware shaker that I use.
-For 2 to four servings, add 1/4 cup of oil, 2 tbs of vinegar, a tsp or two of sugar, and some herbs and spices.
+For two to four servings, add 1/4 cup of oil, 2 tbs of vinegar, a tsp or two of sugar, and some herbs and spices.
 Shake well.
 You're done.

 | Ingredients |  Traditional | Balsamic | Mediterranean  | Asian |  Dijon